-Researchers from many different institutions are here conducting ongoing measurements or are working on innovative studies.
+Researchers from many different institutes carry out ongoing measurements or are working on innovative studies.

-The Schneefernerhaus is not only a research center, but also offers the possibility to host workshops or seminars with a scientific focus or within the context of sustainable education.
+The Schneefernerhaus is not only a research center, but also offers the possibility to host workshops or seminars with a scientific focus.

 Since 2007 the team of the UFS GmbH is responsible for the maintenance of the station.

 Since 2007, the team of the UFS GmbH is responsible for the maintenance of the station, acting as a service partner for the researchers.
 The technical personnel play a very important role through their understanding of working under the harsh alpine conditions and their knowledge of how to support and motivate scientists who conduct their research at the station.
 Additional tasks include the management of the conference rooms, the overnight facilities, and safety issues pertaining to this very exposed location.